layerml/onboarding-project/onboarding-project/README.md

 - **Feature Descriptions:**
-  - After building this Layer Project, go to the Layer Web UI and see all the feature descriptions in the Data Catalog
+  - After building this Layer Project, go to Layer Web UI and see all the feature descriptions in the Data Catalog

 - **Source Tables Descriptions:**